aws-samples/serverless-patterns/das-lambda-java-sam/README_Backup.md

 ## Run the BootStrapFromCloudShell.sh or the BootStrapFromCloudShellNoConsoleAccess.sh script

-**Note that in the instructions below, you will need to run the BootStrapFromCloudShell.sh only if you allow AWS console access for IAM users.**
+** Note that in the instructions below, you will need to run the BootStrapFromCloudShell.sh only if you allow AWS console access for IAM users.

-**If not, then you will need to run the BootStrapFromCloudShellNoConsoleAccess.sh, so please look at the instructions in the relevant section**
+If not, then you will need to run the BootStrapFromCloudShellNoConsoleAccess.sh, so please look at the instructions in the relevant section**

 * [Log in to the AWS Account as Admin User] - You need to log in to the AWS Account as either root or as an user with Admin privileges

-* [Open AWS CloudShell and checkout BootStrapFromCloudShell.sh script from Github] - Once you are inside AWS Cloudshell in the AWS console, type the following commands.
-In case you are using a fork of the aws-samples github repository, then please replace the github URL with your own fork.
+* [Open AWS CloudShell and checkout BootStrapFromCloudShell.sh script from Github] - Once you are inside AWS Cloudshell in the AWS console, type the following commands

 ```
 git clone -n --depth=1 --filter=tree:0 https://github.com/aws-samples/serverless-patterns.git